garrettwrong/cuTWED/README.md

 ```

 #### Python
 Once you have the CUDA C library readied, we can use `pip` for the python bindings.
+From the root of the git repo:

 ```
 pip install .
 ```

-If you are a developer you might prefer pip install in local editable mode instead.
+If you are planning to edit the code, youmight prefer pip install in local editable mode instead.
 ```
 pip install -e .
 ```